Brand safety and suitability: how content moderation can save an advertiser’s reputation

 Maintaining the underlying foundation of contextual brand safety is important, Brown adds.
 “We’ve seen recent examples of what happens when that goes wrong.
 But the conversation has shifted to what we can build atop a strong brand safety floor that allows advertising to be a force for good.”

-Content moderation continues to evolve too.
+Content moderation services continues to evolve too.
 While automated solutions are required to keep pace with the 24/7 content cycle, human moderation is vital for reviewing advertising and monetizable pieces of content.

 As Brown points out, brand safety and brand suitability are so subjective that an automated solution cannot reliably determine at scale where a given piece of content falls under the GARM Brand Safety Floor + Suitability Framework.